- Download our Moving to Munich Guide (PDF)

-The neighbourhood expats choose to live in will depend on factors like their budget, proximity to their workplace and good schools, as well as the availability of amenities.
+Deciding between Munich's rich variety of areas and suburbs can be tough for new arrivals.
+The neighbourhood that expats choose to live in will depend on factors such as their budget, proximity to their workplace and good schools, as well as the availability of amenities.

-Haidhausen is a trendy area that's popular with a younger crowd.
-The area is close to the city centre but its buildings have a rural character.
+Haidhausen is a trendy area that's popular with the younger crowd.
 Weisenburger Platz and Pariser Platz are mainstays of local pub culture.
 Expats who enjoy an active lifestyle will be able to jog, cycle or stroll along the Isar River which cuts through the area.
-It's well-served by public transport, making it easy to get around Munich.
+It's well served by public transport, making it easy to get around Munich.

-This is a very desirable neighbourhood in Munich due to its location close to the city centre.
+This is a highly desirable neighbourhood in Munich thanks to its location close to the city centre.
 Residents have access to great shopping facilities and lots of social amenities such as nightclubs, bars and sports centres.
-The U-Bahn connections close to the area make it easy to get around and residents have very little need for a car.
-The demand for rental property in Maxvorstadt is high and therefore housing prices have been driven up, making the area only accessible to a select few.
-The types of expats that live here tend to be single executives earning good salaries.
+The U-Bahn connections close to the area make it easy to get around, and residents have little need for a car.
+The demand for rental property in Maxvorstadt and therefore so is rent, making the area only affordable for a select few.
+The types of expats who live here tend to be single executives earning good salaries.

 Giesing is located on the edge of the city centre and along the Isar River.
 It's a cosmopolitan area that's home to several established immigrant communities.
 Accommodation here is generally affordable and more spacious than properties in other areas close to the city centre.
 It doesn't boast much in terms of nightlife, but it is home to good restaurants and a handful of decent bars.
 Public transport connections to the area are good and the journey into Munich’s city centre takes around 20 minutes.
 This is a great area for expats looking to save money and interact with locals.